 Skip to main content

-Groups let you create named collections of specific tools from across multiple schemas.
-Prompts attach reusable workflows to groups, guiding AI agents through multi-step tasks.
+Groups let you create named collections of specific tools, resources, and skills from across multiple schemas.
+Skills attach reusable AI agent workflows to groups, guiding AI agents through multi-step tasks.

 Groups

-A typical FlowMCP installation has hundreds of schemas with thousands of routes.
+A typical FlowMCP installation has hundreds of schemas with thousands of tools.
 Most projects only need a handful of specific tools.
 Groups solve this by letting you:

 2. Name the collection for reuse